-Matt has served as Producing Artistic Director of Kentucky Shakespeare since August 2013 where he has directed productions of Titus Andronicus, The Two Gentlemen of Verona, Romeo and Juliet, Twelfth Night, A Midsummer Night’s Dream, Hamlet, Macbeth, The Tempest, Richard III, and Shakespeare in the Parks Romeo and Juliet, Macbeth and Hamlet.
-He recently performed the role of The Player in Rosencrantz & Guildenstern Are Dead.
-He was previously an Artistic Associate with the company for nine years from 2001-2010.
+Matt has served as Producing Artistic Director of Kentucky Shakespeare since August 2013, directing productions of Titus Andronicus, Much Ado About Nothing, Julius Caesar, The Two Gentlemen of Verona, Romeo and Juliet, Twelfth Night, Macbeth, The Tempest, A Midsummer Night’s Dream, Hamlet, Richard III, and Shakespeare in the Parks tours of Julius Caesar, Romeo and Juliet, Macbeth, and Hamlet.
+In January 2017 he played the role of The Player in Rosencrantz & Guildenstern Are Dead.

-Matt met and proposed to his wife Tina Jo on the Kentucky Shakespeare stage in Central Park and they are now the proud parents of two wonderful daughters.
+Matt met his wife Tina Jo at Kentucky Shakespeare, proposed to her on this Central Park stage, and they are the proud parents of two amazing daughters.